IoTThinks/EasyLoRaNode_Tracker/README.md

 ### 2.4.1 No battery

 ### 2.4.2 Connect battery
+Recommended battery:
-Lipo battery 4.2v with under-voltage protection is recommended. **18650 battery is not recommended as it does not have under-voltage protection. **
+* Lipo battery 4.2v with under-voltage protection is recommended.
+* **18650 battery is not recommended as it does not have under-voltage protection.

 ### 2.4.3 Charge battery